Blaine Rowe: Career

 A youth product of Coventry City, Rowe signed his first professional contract with the club in the summer of 2020.

 On 31 January 2022, Rowe joined Scottish Championship side Ayr United on loan for the remainder of the season.
 He made his debut a day later, coming on in the 72nd minute for Jordan Houston against Partick Thistle.
 Despite showing early promise an injury cut his time in Scotland short.
 He subsequently joined Scottish League One side Falkirk on 2 January 2023 on a six-month loan.
 He was released by Coventry at the end of the 2022–23 season.

 Following his release from Coventry City, he joined Southern League Premier Division Central club Barwell on a non-contract basis.
 He signed for National League North club Darlington in October 2023, and returned to the Southern League Central in January 2024 on a month's loan to Mickleover.

 In February 2024, Rowe joined Northern Premier League Division One West club Hednesford Town on an 18-month contract.
 He played regularly for Hednesford, and on 1 January 2025 joined another Southern Premier Central club, Stourbridge, on loan, initially until 8 February.
-On the 13 February 2025 he left Hednesford Town via mutual consent.
+On 13 February 2025 he left Hednesford Town via mutual consent.
 A day later he ended up joining Stourbridge on a permanent basis.